Joystream/handbook/testnet/council-period-scoring/human-resources-score.md

 ### **Management**

 It is the responsibility of each worker acting as the oracle for a bounty to check up on progress and log this using the on-chain discussion system.
-If the contributor is getting stuck or delayed, this must be logged publicly, and the oracle should help to push the contributor forward, but also establish clear forward looking expectations about the possibility that the bounty will be cancelled without the contributor getting anything, if sufficient progress is not made.&#x20;
+If the contributor is getting stuck or delayed, this must be logged publicly, and the oracle should help to push the contributor forward, but also establish clear forward looking expectations about the possibility that the bounty will be cancelled without the contributor getting anything, if sufficient progress is not made.

 ### Resolution